Packing Lists for Female Travelers

 I use Squaremouth.
 Five-star travel insurance coverage searches for you.
 You get to pick from a list of policies that fit your criteria.
 No travel policy agency can stay on the network with lower than a perfect rating.
 If customers complain, the company’s travel insurance asked to leave the site.
 Customer reviews keep the businesses and policies in the network and accountable to the policyholders.
 Membership is open to anyone.

 World Nomads for policies open to all travelers.
 Their coverage is excellent and can be easily extended as many times as you’d like.
-Reporting claims is simple, and the site is easy to navigate.
-BE SURE — read the fine print and ask if the policy is right for you.
+The site is easy to navigate.
+Reporting a claim is simple.
+BE SURE — to read the fine print and ask if the policy is right for you from one of their agents.

 The site provides travel insurance to Americans around the world AND health insurance in America as long as you’re there for less than six months out of the year.
-If you’re an American long-term traveler without insurance, consider getting a policy here.
+If you’re a long-term American traveler without insurance, consider getting a policy here.
 Read the fine print.

 Your Property Insurance

-Most travel insurance policies won’t cover a lot of your gear, especially if you travel with a pricey computer or camera.
+Most travel insurance policies won’t cover a lot of your gear, especially the pricey things, like a computer or camera.
 Ask your insurance agent for help to get your gear covered.
 Read the fine print.

 Flight 001 Spacepak